B2B Articles - October 31, 2019

 The vast majority of B2B buyers do research online before they contact a company and are 57% of the way through the marketing funnel before they talk to a sales rep. – Forbes

 Thanks to more information available for buyers, the sales process is rapidly changing.
 Buyers are taking more of the research into their own hands.
 The web has unlocked new avenues for research and discovery.
-So sales reps must align to marketing teams and be present for the widening (and largely digital) B2B customer journey.
+So sales reps must align with marketing teams and be present for the widening (and largely digital) B2B customer journey.

 Sales teams can be successful by understanding these stages and being helpful first.
-Studying the three customer journey stages will help teams attract and convert more leads; no cold calls required.
+Studying the three customer journey stages will help teams attract and convert more leads; no cold calls are required.

 Only 19% of buyers want to connect with a salesperson during the Awareness stage of their buying process, when they're first learning about the product. - HubSpot